AMINEXD33/hotel_managment/ENDPOINTS_DOCS.md

 - 200 [] : if they don't exist

 *unexpected return*
-- 404 ["error", "no hotel_id was specified] : if no id was provided
+- 422 ["error": "no hotel_id was specified"] : if no id was provided
+- 500 ["error":"the query is not right"] : if you passed some unholly params that i didn't think off
+- 400 ["permission_error":"You don't have permission to take this action"]: you're not logged in as an admin

 ### **api/hotelReservationsCheckinAfter**
 #### An endpoint to get reservations that have a checkin  date that comes after a specified date.